formers/former/README.md

 And that's it !
 And the best news : since Bootstrap recognizes live validation, if say you try to type something that doesn't match the `alpha` pattern in your name field, it will automatically turn red just like when your control group is set to `error`.
 Just like that, fingers snappin' and all, nothing to do but sit back, relax, and watch Chrome/Firefox/whatever pop up a sweet little box saying "You have to fill that field dude" or "That is not email, what are you trying to do, fool me or something ?".

-You can also, mid-course, manually set the state of a control group — that's a feature of course available only if you're using Bootstrap's syntax.
+You can also, mid-course, manually set the state of a control group — that's a feature of course available only if you're using either Bootstrap or Foundation.
 You can use any of the control group states which include `success`, `warning`, `error` and `info`.

 ```php
 Former::text('name')->state('error')